 In a continuous effort to open up Brizy Cloud, even more, I'm excited to let you know that we've added 3rd party free hosting options in Brizy Cloud.
-Starting today you can publish your websites or landing pages for free with one of the top static hosting providers in the world: Netlify, Render, Fast.io, and Vercel.
+Starting today you can publish your websites or landing pages for free with one of the top static hosting providers in the world: Netlify, Render, Fast.io (*retired), and Vercel.

-The obvious answer would be because Brizy Cloud outputs static content and we wanted to make more publishing options available for our users but more importantly, because these hosting companies are pioneering a concept called JAMStack and they are specialized in static content hosting.
+The obvious answer would be because Brizy Cloud outputs static content and we wanted to make more publishing options available for our users but more importantly, because these hosting companies are pioneering a concept called JAMStack and they are specialised in static content hosting.
 Everything about these guys is: easy, fast, secure, and affordable.

 This is a great fit for Brizy Cloud CMS and brings tremendous value for anyone that wants specialized static hosting to take care of their Brizy website.
 Nearly instant loading speeds across the globe (CDN), the ability to link custom domains with free SSL, and instant project/website deployment.